 But then, some magic sun ray appeared [weird music playing].
-And the 2016 début full length album Conduit from the UK band King Goat returned to some inkling of good graces.
-The album even received a first listen and – grok this – the feeling was still of chaotic, unnerving disharmony, but surely pretty good musicianship at the same time.
-And a disturbing sense of a confusing, but steady flow and fuzzy flavors of stoner-esque past melodies.
+And the 2016 debut full-length album Conduit from the UK band King Goat returned to some inkling of good graces.
+The album even received a first listen.
+Now, get this: The feeling was still of chaotic, unnerving disharmony, but surely of pretty good musicianship at the same time.
+And a disturbing sense of a confusing, but steady flow, and fuzzy flavors of stoner-esque doomy melodies.

 What do they do differently?
 For instance, here is finally a band knowing how to use a bass to its full effect.
-Perhaps not a stringently as Black Metallers Riti Occulti like to do, but still remarkably good.
+Perhaps not as stringently as the Black Metallers Riti Occulti or the prog nerds of Vvon Dogma I like to do.
+But their bass offering is still remarkably good.
 Check out Sanguine Path at about 1:15 or so.
-And this never fails to create this somber atmosphere that doom thrives in.
+And this never fails to create this somber atmosphere where doom thrives in.

-On top, the band is not afraid to use lengthy tracks too.
-Actually they do so exclusively, I might add.
-Conduit only has five tracks to offer, none of which shorter than 7 minutes.
+On top, King Goat are not afraid to use lengthy tracks too.
+Actually, they do so exclusively.
+Conduit only has five tracks to offer, none of which are shorter than 7 minutes.
 Okay, some argue that doom needs to be long-winded, but this is not necessarily so.
 Oversize tracks need to get you enough oomph and variation to stay meaningful.
-If not those might very well end up in meaningless stumbling, fumbling and mumbling, ever repeating the same beat.
+If not those might very well end up in meaningless stumbling, fumbling, and mumbling, ever repeating the same beat.
 And many bands have fallen into exactly that track in the past, not necessarily in doom only.
 King Goat – to the contrary – again delivered beautifully.

 Now, I really got a kick out of track no 2, Feral King.
-For an instant I thought we were back in AC/DC territory with the bells ringing.
-But it turned quickly into a stoner-esque doom piece.
+For an instant, I thought we were back in AC/DC territory with the bells ringing.
+But the track turned quickly into a stoner-esque doom piece.
 Very crunchy that one and one of my favorites.
 The title track Conduit is not bad at all.
-Specifically the center piece and the down-to-earth doom and gloom.
+Specifically the centerpiece and the down-to-earth doom and gloom.
 This one feels like a roughly hewn piece of rock with its meaty riffs and dark growls.
 But – hey – the laid-back Revenants with its Candlemass-infused moving parts really steals its thunder.